linkeddatanl/pldn-tooling/semantic-mediawiki/README.md

 # PLDN Lab environment – Semantic MediaWiki

-The PLDN wiki/website makes use of Semantic MediaWiki that PLDN that PLDN Community Members can use to share content around PLDN-activities:
+The PLDN wiki/website makes use of Semantic MediaWiki that PLDN that PLDN Community Members can use to share content around PLDN-activities and around interesting new linked data developments:

 -	[PLDN Wiki/Website](https://www.pldn.nl)